shwetaramdas/cnvpoweranalysis/shiny/README.md

 ### Overview
 This tool allows users to estimate the power of their sequencing experiments for CNV detection.
-The formulae used for power calculations are described in: "SS"
+The formulae used for power calculations are described in: "https://www.biorxiv.org/content/10.1101/413690v1"
 If you find this tool useful, please consider cite our paper.

 ### Parameters specified by user